 09 Mar · Nothing like Córdoba in early spring: cool temps, awakening gardens & caracoles!
 The snails at Los Patos are just as worthy of a visit as the mezquita-catedral.
 Not as many changes to the guidebook as I’d expected, & the overwhelming response from talking to hoteliers, restauranteurs, & museum staff was a mix of relief & joy to return to work.
 Much like what I was feeling too.

-10 Mar · Most people don’t realize that while checking information, we’re also going up & down on a emotional rollercoaster ride.
+10 Mar · Most people don’t realize that while checking factual information, we’re also going up & down on a emotional rollercoaster ride.
 Great reminder of that today.
-Talked at length with hotel staff I’d met only twice before —many years apart— about tourism, personal experiences & the pandemic.
+Talked at length with hotel staff I’d met many years ago about tourism, personal experiences & the pandemic.
 We formed a wonderful bond… something I treasure about this job.

 Then the opposite experience five minutes later while talking with a local guide.
-A nice enough person but the first time we meet & she indirectly says that I don’t deserve to get my guide license now because requirements are not the same as when she did it.
+Nice enough person but the first time we meet & she indirectly says that I don’t deserve my guide license now because requirements are not the same as when she studied tourism.
 Also bitter about other work-related experiences (many rightly so but hey, we’ve just met).
 No time to dwell on the negative though.
 I’m off to Sevilla to eat…

 11 Mar · Weather can make or break a research trip because we’re on such a tight schedule, & rain never helps.
 At least I have enough days in Sevilla to play around & reorganize my original plan.
 I had a great time in the Alcázar, met several old work friends & got to hang out in my former hometown… with soggy feet.
 Rafa was in Sevilla for work as well, so we hit the restaurant section hard.
 Maybe too hard!

-12 Mar · While checking the Santa Cruz walk, I heard a couple reading the same text aloud to each other.
+12 Mar · While checking the Santa Cruz walk, I heard a couple reading the same text I was but aloud.
 I stopped & said, “Seems like we’re on the same page.”
-They laughed, & Cathy & Gerry from Oregon were so nice to talk with!
-I always consider chats like that a great use of time… full of helpful feedback & observing how people use the guidebook.
+Cathy & Gerry from Oregon laughed & were so nice to talk with!
+I always consider those chats a great use of time… full of helpful feedback & observing how people use the guidebook.

 Rafa & I had more food to check out tonight after catching a few minutes of the Vía Crucis procession for San Esteban (video below), but what a bust.
-Another of those downs while researching: a scuzzy waiter who wanted to oversell, the total foreigner treatment in another place, & finally a fully-reserved restaurant with no room to seat us.
-No luck that evening, but that also translates into a better guidebook!
+Another of those downs while researching: a scuzzy waiter who wanted to oversell, the foreigner treatment in another place, & finally a fully-reserved restaurant with no room to seat us.
+No luck that evening, but those experiences also translate into a better guidebook!

 13 Mar · Last day in Sevilla, & the sun came out!
 Everyone was prepping for Semana Santa as costaleros practiced in the streets & more Via Crucis processions went out with marching bands.
 I did two more city walks early before the streets grew crowded & had a wonderful lunch with Shawn of Azahar Sevilla tapas tours.
 Thanks to her help, the food section is much improved!